 Blu-U Blue Light Photodynamic Therapy

 Blu-U is a photodynamic therapy (PDT) treatment which uses blue light to kill active acne bacteria in your skin.
-This treatment is not painful or uncomfortable; you will simply sit with the blue light targeted on your problem acne areas.
 Blu-U is not a laser, and is not used with a topical solution for the treatment of acne.

 The Vbeam Perfecta (Pulsed Dye Laser)

-The Vbeam is a remarkable new treatment for resistant acne uses the sophistication of laser technology.
-It is a commonly used for the treatment of inflammatory acne, red acne scars and rosacea
+The Vbeam is a remarkable new treatment for resistant acne which uses the sophistication of laser technology.
+It is a commonly used for the treatment of inflammatory acne, red acne scars and rosacea.

 SmartXide DOT Resurfacing: CO2 Laser Skin Resurfacing